petsonjohn/cybersecurity-journey/FortiGate-FCA-Independent-Labs/Lab 05 — SSL Inspection Certificate vs Deep Inspection/README.md

 ![Firefox CA trusted](images/lab05_firefox_ca_trusted.png)

-**Note:** since the warning never showed up in Phase 7, there was no before and after change to confirm this step actually fixed anything.
-The certificate imported successfully and shows as trusted in Firefox's Authorities list, which confirms the import itself works.
-Whether it would have cleared a SEC_ERROR_UNKNOWN_ISSUER warning, had one appeared, is still untested.
-This will be revisited if the deep inspection timeout gets resolved in a future lab.
+**Note:** since the low encryption license limit stops the TLS handshake from finishing during deep inspection, the warning in Phase 7 was never reachable in the first place, no matter the CA trust setting.
+The certificate still imported successfully and shows as trusted in Firefox's Authorities list, which confirms the import process itself works correctly.
+This step stays valid and needed for any future test on a fully licensed FortiGate, where the handshake would complete and CA trust would actually matter.

 ---